-This backpack model is a fantastic choice if you live in a multi-storey home.
-It’s a multi-floor machine that works on all hard floors, low pile carpets, and upholstery.
+This backpack model is a fantastic choice if you live in a multi-story home.
+It’s a multi-floor machine that works on hard floors, low pile carpets, and upholstery.
 It’s said to be three times as strong as a standard vacuum.

 It uses four-level filtration and HEPA filters to preserve suction power and clean the air around you too.
-Designed for comfort, it’s a seven-piece residential kit that is suitable for use within your home.
+Designed for comfort, it’s a seven-piece residential kit suitable for use within your home.

 You get a broad array of attachments too.
 We like this vacuum because it makes vacuuming feel so much less like a chore.
 Did we mention that it comes with a whopping 50-foot cord?

 Great Accessories for Deep Cleaning